Western-Health-Covid19-Collaboration/wh_covid19_app/docs/Architecture/ADR-0002 Embed content in the app.md

 This is architecturally much simpler and means all the content will be available offline if the internet should go down.

-It does mean that to update the information a new version of the app needs to be released.
+Subsequently, a new version of the app needs to be released to update the information.

 ## Decision